-We hope you enjoy looking through all of the activities on offer to air minded youth throughout Oxfordshire and Berkshire.
+We hope you enjoy looking through all of the activities on offer to aviation and aerospace inspired young people throughout Oxfordshire and Berkshire.

 We are sure that you will be interested in joining our team whether it is as a cadet or as an adult volunteer.

 Please feel free to browse the site and contact us if you require any further information.